Finding help

 All courses added during this time require an entry code.
 Faculty are usually reluctant to allow a student to add a course after the first week of the quarter.
 A $20 fee is charged, covering all registration transactions made on a single day.

-Week 3 through 7 (day 15-end of week 7) of the quarter: Late Course Drop Period
+Week 3 through the last day of instruction of the quarter: Late Course Drop Period

 I'm considering dropping a course, what are my other options?